connexcs/docs/docs/setup/integrations/webphone.md

 2. Sending all Data (Signaling and Media) over an encrypted connection.

 ### Security and Encryption
-ConnexCS **WebPhone** encrypts **all** information (Signaling & Media) between the browser and the ConnexCS platform.
+ConnexCS **Web Phone** encrypts **all** information (Signaling & Media) between the browser and the ConnexCS platform.
 This is accomplished by leveraging TLS (Transport Layer Security) protocol support on the underlying browsers.
 Currently, all modern browsers support TLS 1.0, 1.1, 1.2 & 1.3.

 MITM (Man-in-the-Middle) attacks actively intercept traffic between endpoints, while still operating within a TLS framework.
 This type of attack is counteracted with PKI (Public Key Infrastructure), a native HTTPS feature.
 PKI ensures end-point integrity, so you can be confident the endpoint you connect with is the one you expect without any intermediaries.